Image 1 of 1

 Flood Risk in Tewkesbury

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 Situated at the confluence of the Severn and Avon, Tewkesbury has the highest proportion of properties at risk of flooding of any local authority in England, and flood risk dominates the Local Plan strategy.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Planning Applications in Tewkesbury

 As well as acting as Planning Consultants we are ARB registered architects with over 25 years’ experience.
-Our site-specific planning proposals balance creativity with strategic insight.
-We use the following field-tested work stages to help clients in Tewkesbury achieve successful planning outcomes:
+We support clients through all stages of the planning process, offering the following services:

-Contextual Planning Support in Tewkesbury
+Design-Led Planning Advice in Tewkesbury

 Tewkesbury includes Tewkesbury town, Winchcombe, and Cheltenham outskirts.
 About 13.3% of the district is Green Belt, framing urban edges and protecting villages.
 Known for medieval architecture, riverside settlements, and market towns, planning supports residential, commercial, and conversion projects.
-We can advise and support projects across Tewkesbury.

 "We love helping clients win Planning Permission in Tewkesbury"